 The results from these international and national assessments monitor the progress towards the goals outlined in the Educational Goals for Young Australians, which aims to provide equality and high quality schooling in Australia and support young Australians to become successful learners who acquire the necessary knowledge, understanding, skills and values for a productive and rewarding life.

 PISA’s focus on testing students who, at age 15, are nearing the end of the compulsory years of schooling is particularly appropriate for reporting against these goals.
 PISA enables reporting on comparable performance data every three years, with student outcomes able to be disaggregated by sex, Indigenous status, geographic location and indicators of socioeconomic background.

 Involvement in PISA internationally has grown - in the first assessment in 2000, just 32 countries participated, while 67 countries or economies participated in PISA 2009, including all 32 OECD member participants and 35 partner economy participants.
 A further 9 countries/economies will complete PISA 2009+, the same assessment carried out a year later.
 See the countries that have participated over the four cycles.

 PISA assesses a representative sample of 15-year-old students attending an educational institution in each country.
 By carefully designing the sample to be representative of the target population, only a relatively small number of students need to be assessed in each cycle.
 Strict guidelines ensure that the sample requirements are met in each participating country.

-In Australia, students from all states and territories, and from all school systems, participate in PISA.
+In Australia, all 15-year-old students from all states and territories, and from all school systems, are eligible to participate in PISA.
 In 2009, as in previous years, a larger sample was taken than is required internationally.
 The purpose of this is